Lessons Running Gemma 4 On-Device in a Multi-Agent Flutter App

 - Function calling produces malformed JSON frequently — missing quotes, wrong nesting.
 We catch parse errors at the Kotlin layer and return raw text so the agent can retry.

 - Structured fields like IDs and file paths are often hallucinated.
-We never trust model output for these — always validate against ground truth from agent state.
+We never trust model output for these.

 - Thermal throttling is real.
 Sustained inference generates significant heat, triggering system-level CPU/GPU frequency reduction.